MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

 ```
 wget https://hgdownload.soe.ucsc.edu/goldenPath/hg38/chromosomes/chr6.fa.gz
 gzip -d chr6.fa.gz
-### If you do not have bgzip, install it (see install_dependencies.txt)
+## If you do not have bgzip, install it (see install_dependencies.txt)
 bgzip chr6.fa
 ```

-Optionally, this is for testing, if you want to run this for one population from 1000Genomes, you will also need a TSV file with samples in data/, eg. CHB (113 samples): https://www.internationalgenome.org/data-portal/population/CHB
+Optionally, this is for testing, if you want to run this for one population from 1000Genomes, you will also need a TSV file with the list of samples in data/, eg. CHB (113 samples): https://www.internationalgenome.org/data-portal/population/CHB

 # Workflow